jetlagguy/jetlagguy.github.io/content/en/blog/2020-06-26-learned-in-isolation/index.md

 **Number 1.
 I can still run my business.** Obviously, things are quiet on the jet lag front – the very few people who travel internationally are less concerned about jet lag, and more concerned about not contracting a potentially fatal disease.
 But there are things happening quietly in the background while we regroup, and hopefully develop a vaccine or treatment for coronavirus.
 You'll be hearing some exciting news soon!

+<aside>This article was <a href="https://www.linkedin.com/pulse/top-5-things-ive-learned-isolation-dr-stephen-jasper">originally published on LinkedIn</a> by Dr. Stephen Jasper
+<em>Manager, Medical Affairs at Adjutor Healthcare</em></aside>

 And as always, happy travels staying at home!

-</aside>This article was [originally published on LinkedIn](https://www.linkedin.com/pulse/top-5-things-ive-learned-isolation-dr-stephen-jasper) by Dr. Stephen Jasper
-*Manager, Medical Affairs at Adjutor Healthcare*</aside>